 By viewing ant colonies as a superorganisms, I study how collective personalities are shaped and maintained, focusing on colonies of Azteca ants that live inside Cecropia trees in the rainforests of Panama.
 This system is a tightly-bound mutualism where trees provide food and shelter while ants protect their hosts from herbivores and encroaching vines.
 I am interested in the role of colony personality in this intimate symbiosis.
 I explore how worker personality affects colony personality, how soil nutrients may effect colony behavior, and how colony behavior may shape plant investment in defensive chemicals.

 John Yohan Cho

 Social animals often share information with one another about resources such as food or shelter.
 I am interested in information sharing during recruitment in ants.
 I ask questions like: what kind of information is shared between ants?
 Does transfer of information differ when the quality of target is different?
 To answer these questions, I use experiments to disentangle different possibilities, and collaborate with engineers to develop novel tools.
 For example, we use a robot with an ant dummy to lead other ants on preset paths, to test what information the followers gather from following the dummy.

 I study collective decision making in honeybees.
 I began by studying how honeybees regulate the construction of different types of comb, but have since shifted my interests into studying how honeybees guard against other honeybees.
 Current theory suggests that how accepting guards bees are of incoming bees should be condition dependent.
 Better understanding the nature of these conditions is the current focus of my research.

-Professor of Biology, Mesa Community College
+Adjunct Faculty, Mesa Community College